corda/confidential-identities/docs/OVERVIEW.md

     override fun call() {
         // We retrieve the notary identity from the network map. val notary = serviceHub.networkMapCache.notaryIdentities[0]

-        // We create a confidential identity for ourself acting as the lender val anonymousLenderKey = serviceHub.keyManagementService.freshKey()

-        // Send to the counter-party so they can store it in their identity service session.send(anonymousLenderKey)

         // Creating a session with the other party. val otherPartySession = initiateFlow(otherParty)

-        // The counter-flow to the RequestKeyFlow call on the otherside
-        // This will register the mapping in our identity service subFlow(ProvideKeyFlow(otherSideSession)
+        // We create a confidential identity for ourself acting as the lender val anonymousLender = subFlow(ProvideKeyFlow(otherPartySession))

         // Create a confidential identity for the counter-party acting as the borrower val anonymousBorrower = subFlow(RequestKeyFlow(otherPartySession))